glls/checkPATH/README.md

 checkPATH
 =========
-by George Litos 10/2014
+by George Litos (Oct 2014)

-*A small application to easily distinguish invalid paths in your environment variables*
+A small application to easily distinguish invalid paths in your environment variables.

-Display path enviroment directories in a list, non existing directories are colored red.
+Display your path environment directories in a list, non existing directories are colored red.